 At no point has the community of faithful Catholics in America gotten together and said, “Hey, let’s start observing a custom that goes beyond the law Paenitemini establishes by requiring that the two receptions of “some food” doesn’t add up to a second meal, and let’s do with with the intention that it will eventually attain the force of law by the approval of our conference of bishops and thus restrict our actions beyond what Paenitemini requires.”

-Till then, it seems that the basic condition required by canon 26–that the community of faithful, apart from its legislator, starts observing a custom with the intent that their future freedom be bound upon obtaining the legislator’s approval–simply has not happened.
+The basic condition required by canon 25–that the community of faithful, apart from its legislator, starts observing a custom with the intent that their future freedom be bound upon obtaining the legislator’s approval–simply has not happened.

 This means that we don’t even have to get into the question of whether the legislator has approved the custom.
-The community of the faithful, nationally and on the diocesan level, has not introduced a custom with the intent of restricting their future freedom beyond what universal law requires.
+The community of the faithful, nationally, has not introduced a custom with the intent of restricting their future freedom beyond what universal law requires.

 This shows that they don’t understand the “can’t add up to a second meal” idea as a matter of a custom introduced by the community.